The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 - Bring your hips below parallel without bouncing or losing tension in your quads

-- Your centre of mass should be right over the mid-part of the foot throughout the entire squat
+- Your center of mass should be right over the mid-part of the foot throughout the entire squat

 - Avoid letting your chest collapse forward as you begin your ascent